 \section{Abstract}

 This manuscript provides a comprehensive review of the Maximum Clique Problem, a computational problem that involves finding subsets of vertices in a graph that are all pairwise adjacent to each other.
-The manuscript covers in a simple way classical algorithms for solving the problem and includes a review of recent developments in graph neural networks and quantum algorithms.
-The review concludes with benchmarks for testing classical as well as new learning, and quantum algorithms.
+As such, this review is a continuation of the series of previous reviews from 1994, 1999 and 2014.
+The manuscript covers in a simple way classical algorithms and includes a review of recent developments in graph neural networks and quantum algorithms.